SPMT605 - Coaching Leadership

 |Registration Dates||Course Dates||Session||Weeks|

-- Analyze the different styles of communication, learning, and leadership skills.
+CO4: Analyze the different styles and communication, learning and leadership skills.

 Forums – Each week there will be a discussion topic.
 These discussion topics will either come from Dean Smith’s book or from current events.
 Each week a question or statement will be posted and the students will be asked to discuss the particular topic.
 The discussion of the topic will be based on the student’s personal experiences, lecture notes and readings.
 It is important that all students interact with their fellow classmates.
 This will allow for optimal learning.
 Each student has different life experiences from which all students can learn.
 Students are required to submit their first response by Wednesday and then respond to at least two classmates by Sunday.
 There will be a total of eight discussion forums worth 10 points each.

 Assignments – There will be three assignments due week two, three, and six.
 Remember resources should be cited when used both in the paper and on the reference page using proper APA format. **Be sure to include an APA formatted title page and reference page (if you referenced any material) with ALL assignments.**